Update: December 30th, 2008

 Contact us… if you can

 This is not an error.
-This is what Technorati returned me: a blank page!
+This is what Technorati returned to me: a blank page!
 Definitely, this is not my lucky day…

-Thus I decided to start with an error test case, as usual.
+Thus, I decided to start with an error test case, as usual.
 I composed the following URI: http://api.technorati.com/search?key=MY_API_KEY.
 It should generate a "missing query argument" error.
 This is what the request returned.

 I opened source code.
-Advanced Search page in HTML format was returned instead of a simple XML error: have a look at source.txt.
+An Advanced Search page in HTML format was returned instead of a simple XML error: have a look at source.txt.